DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctoolbar-class.md

  Especifica o caminho relativo da chave do registro do Windows.

  [in] *nIndex*
- A ID de controle da barra de ferramentas.
+ A ID do controle da barra de ferramentas.

  [in] *uiID*
  A ID de recurso da barra de ferramentas.